pablomatiasgomez/real-estate-listings/README.md

       up all the columns that have "links" as header.
 Uses `credentials` to authenticate as a service account.
     * `files` - Reads each file in `files` (path relative to the project folder), line by line and ignores lines that start with "//" or are empty.
+* `broser` - configures how the browser will run and fetch the pages
+    * `maxOldSpaceSizeMb` - Option passed to the Chrome browser in order to set the max JS heap space
+    * `timeBetweenPageFetchesMs` - Time to wait between each page fetch
 * `telegram` - Telegram configuration used to notify the changes:
     * `token` - bot token, provided when you create the bot
     * `chatId` - chat in which you want to receive the notifications.
 You can retrieve the bot's chats by getting the